VHS Revival gives you the lowdown on horror’s most unlikely compulsion.

 Like him or loathe him, the irrepressible Jason Voorhees is one of the most recognisable figures in all of horror.

 Panned by critics and parents alike, his brand of seek-and-destroy barbarism has caused quite the stir over the years, creating the kind of public outrage that would see the slasher genre receive a self-reflexive makeover.

 The Friday the 13th movies range from average to terrible, with only a couple of high points to lay claim to, but the franchise has always proved a financial winner, with young audiences flocking to the theatres in their bloodthirsty droves.

 So what is it that makes the series such compulsive viewing?
 VHS Revival has the answers.

-Graduating to a hockey mask for Friday the 13th Part 3, Jason would also up the ante in the killing stakes, crushing skulls and harpooning eyeballs as a gaggle of 3-D gore hounds screamed their approval, while The Final Chapter – accurate in the sense that it was Jason’s pre-censorship hurrah – would offer twisted necks and sliced torsos as our killer prepared to cross over into the boundaries of meta.
+Graduating to a hockey mask for Friday the 13th Part 3, Jason would also up the ante in the killing stakes, crushing skulls and harpooning eyeballs as a gaggle of 3-D gore hounds screamed their approval.
+A year later The Final Chapter – accurate in the sense that it was Jason’s pre-censorship hurrah – would offer twisted necks and sliced torsos as our killer prepared to cross over into the boundaries of meta.

 From there it all grew a little bit tame, but that didn’t stop us from gobbling up the kind of self-aware violence that made Voorhees the star of the show as casts of increasingly peripheral teenagers were subjected to hot coal impalements and pugilistic decapitations.
 For a more detailed rundown of the finest deaths the series has to offer, see our countdown of Jason’s Top 10 Kills.

-For series diehards, the man in the hockey mask was all the incentive needed to visit the franchises’ annual slaughterhouse, but for producers, it always paid to have a flimsy gimmick or two to fall back on.
+For series diehards, the man in the hockey mask was all the incentive needed to visit the franchises’ annual slaughterhouse, but for producers it always paid to have a flimsy gimmick to fall back on.

 How many anthologies can boast that kind of cynical marketing?